sridharaiyer/ccc1_web_service_client/README.md

    `python -m venv venv`

-   The second **venv** is the name of the directory which will be created under ccc1_web_service_client, which will eventaually contain al the packages needed for the project downloaded and installed.
+   The second **venv** is the name of the directory which will be created under ccc1_web_service_client, which will eventually contain all the packages needed for the project downloaded and installed.
 1. To use this environment, the term used in Python is **activate**.
 So in Windows, to activate the virtual environment, run this at the command prompt:

    `venv\Scripts\activate.bat`